-Yes, president Recep Erdogan personally signs all Turkey citizenship by investment applications.
-I double checked with my lawyers, and they confirmed it.
-I thought it’s a pretty cool fact 🙂
+Yes, President Recep Erdogan personally signs all Turkey citizens by investment applications.
+I double-checked with my lawyers, and they confirmed it.
+I thought it was a pretty cool fact. 🙂

 This process takes about 4-5 months.
-You are then issued with a naturalization certificate, and can apply for your passport.
+You are then issued a naturalization certificate and can apply for your passport.

 The Citizenship by Investment programme in Turkey is a great option, if you go for the best deal

 Compared to all the other programmes such as the ones in the Caribbean, the paperwork is much less intense.
 Also, if you play your cards well, you can actually earn a profit by making a good investment.

 What are the traps to avoid in the Turkey Citizenship by Investment programme?

 - Don’t believe the 3 month timeline.
 Expect 6-7 months.

 - DO NOT buy in a new building.
 The vast majority that are being marketed to foreigners are vastly overpriced.
 Almost everyone will try to orient you towards them, with nonsense rental return claims, capital gains projections, and rental guarantees.
 Such agents make commissions of 6%-10% when they sell you such units.
 In such cases, the product is not the apartment itself, but you.
 I did a case study on this in Istanbul (here)

 Personally, I believe there are pockets of fantastic value to be found in secondary market real estate in central Istanbul.
 Real estate a few streets down from prime areas can be had for about $1500 per m2, which is a steal.
 If you buy such units and get them renovated, you can get gross yields of 5%-6%.
 This is by far the best to obtain citizenship by investment in Turkey.